 - Access health living resources such as recreational, educational and retail facilities

 - Research and access community programs and resources

 - Independently access public transportation, plan trips and routes

 - Develop effective interpersonal communication skills

 Instruction is based on the individual’s assessment, evaluation, and Individual Program Plan.
-To find out more about ILS please email email@example.com or call (416) 236-1796.
+To find out more about ILS instruction and assistance, please email firstname.lastname@example.org or call (416) 236-1796.

 Most services and programs at BALANCE are offered at no charge.
 The cost of these services and programs is funded by the Ministry of Health and Long Term Care, through the Toronto Central LHIN.
 From time to time, a group program (such as our Yoga program) will have a charge associated to help offset costs; for the most part, these costs are defrayed through donations, or in any way we can.